gajus/react-css-modules/README.md

 First you need to setup [webpack](http://webpack.github.io/docs/) to load your css files using "css" loader and enable CSS modules.
 You will also need to use `extract-text-webpack-plugin` to aggregate the CSS into a single file.
 Refer to [webpack-demo](https://github.com/css-modules/webpack-demo).

-Then you need use the higher order component declaration pattern to "decorate" your component, e.g.
+Then you need to decorate your component using `CSSModules`, e.g.

 ```js
 import React from 'react';